Trump says he and Xi will meet in South Korea in coming weeks and he'll later go to China

 Chinese officials said Monday that a consensus was reached on authorization of the “use of intellectual property rights,” including the algorithm, and that the two sides agreed on entrusting a partner with handling U.S. user data and content security.

-Trump said Friday the two also made progress on “many very important issues including Trade, Fentanyl, the need to bring the War between Russia and Ukraine to an end,” besides the TikTok deal.
+Trump said in Friday's post the two also made progress on “many very important issues including Trade, Fentanyl, the need to bring the War between Russia and Ukraine to an end.”

+A day earlier, Trump said Russia’s war in Ukraine could end if European countries put higher tariffs on China.
+Trump didn’t say if he planned to raise tariffs on Beijing over its purchase of Moscow’s oil, as he has done with India.

 The Chinese statement said Xi stressed the importance of ties between the two nations and urged the U.S. side to avoid imposing any trade restrictions.

 Top U.S. and Chinese officials have held four rounds of trade talks between May and September, with another likely in the coming weeks.
-Both sides have paused high tariffs and pulled back from harsh export controls, but many issues remain unresolved.
+Both sides have paused high tariffs and pulled back from harsh export controls.

 Trump’s second-term trade war with Beijing has cost U.S. farmers one of their top markets.
 From January through July, American farm exports to China fell 53% compared with the same period last year.
 The damage was even greater in some commodities: U.S. sorghum sales to China, for instance, were down 97%.